 Youth of all ages come through our doors.
 Some want to learn a new skill after school rather than go home to an empty house.
 Some need an adequate dinner or help with homework.
 Others just want to have a conversation with someone who is willing to lend an ear.
-No matter what the need – educational, physical, emotional or spiritual – we see each child’s potential in life and help them see hope for a bright future.
+No matter the need – educational, physical, emotional or spiritual – we see each child’s potential in life and help them see hope for a bright future through our youth services.

 After School Programs